andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/2 Conditionals.md

 ```

 # Else
 The `else` statement is always immediately after the end of an `if` or `elif` statement and does not need it's own condition.
-It executes only when all the `if` or `elif` statements before evaluate to `False`.
+It executes only when all the `if` or `elif` conditions before evaluate to `False`.
 The `else` statement has to be on the same indentation level as its `if`/`elif` statement.

 ```python
 x = 12